jmourabarbosa/jmourabarbosa.github.io/_pages/about.md

 About me
 ======
-I am a computational neuroscientist with a strong interest in human cognition, particularly focusing on working memory and decision-making and how these functions are affected in pathological conditions.
+I am a computational neuroscientist with a strong interest in human cognition, in particular working memory and decision-making and how these are affected in pathological conditions.

 My research approach reflects the breadth of my academic background, which spans computer science, biology and machine learning.
 In my research, I use biophysical and deep learning models to guide the analyses of large scale recordings, as well as the design of novel human experiments.